SerkanYilmazDev/byteland/README.md

 * Initially, each city is an independent State.
 The process of integration is divided into steps.

-* At each step, due to the limited number of diplomatic envoys available, a State can only be involved in a unification process with at most one other state.
+* At each step, due to the limited number of diplomatic envoys are available, a State can only be involved in a unification process with at most one other state.
 At each step two States can unite to form a new State, but only if there exists a road directly connecting some two cities of the uniting States.

 * The unification process is considered to be complete when all the cities belong to the same, global State.